RenzoTorrecuso/EDA/README.md

 ## How to navigate the notebook EDA_safe.

 In the mentioned notebook you will find comments at each cell on the progression of what I did from uploading the data to the conclusion.
-Please have in mind that there will be lots of interactive plotly maps, so please zoom in to them.
+Please have in mind that:
-Data
+* If you crun the code, you will notice a duplicate of a static image right after the interactive plotly maps.
+* If you just check the code here in GitHub the images are static and non interactive, but are a snapshot of how they look when ploted
+* I encourage you to run the code so that you can zoom in and check all the information that pop up by passing the mouse at each address.

 The data set, 'eda.csv', if from Seattle houses.
 Please refer to code for parameters.
 In case you wish, please find attached a powerpoint presentation describing the strategy.